Tazin Ahmed: Personal life and death

 Ahmed was first married to Ejaz Munna, a television director.
 She later married the musician Rumi Rahman.
-She was a niece of actress Dilara Zaman.
+Actress Dilara Zaman is her paternal aunt, her father's elder sister.

-Ahmed was suffering from asthma.
-She died from heart attack on 22 May 2018 at the Regent Hospital in Uttara, Dhaka.
-Her body was taken for viewing to Kashimpur Women's Central Jail where her mother, Dilara Jolly, had been sentenced and later she was buried at her father's grave in Banani Graveyard.
+Ahmed suffered from asthma.
+She died of a heart attack on 22 May 2018 at Regent Hospital in Uttara, Dhaka.
+Her body was taken for viewing to Kashimpur Women's Central Jail where her mother, Dilara Jolly, had been sentenced and later she was buried beside her father's grave in Banani Graveyard.